Kadian extended-release capsulesPronunciation

 - If you have any questions about Kadian extended-release capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Kadian extended-release capsules is to be used only by the patient for whom it is prescribed.
+- Kadian extended-release capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.